 The songs "Vigilante Shit" and "Karma" have lyrics that conjecture revenge fantasies against one's rivals.
 In the former, Swift's character sides with the ex-lover of her nemesis in a revenge plot.
 The latter has comical lyrics about how Swift benefits from karma: her righteous actions reward her with good outcomes in life, and she need not worry about sabotaging her rivals.
 Self-assurance is the theme of "Bejeweled", which depicts finding one's self-worth after a breakup.

-The 3am Edition tracks have varied themes; The Atlantic's Shirley Li found them to be more "cathartic" and metaphorical than the standard tracks.
-"The Great War" references World War I as an analogy of romantic heartbreak, while "Would've, Could've, Should've" uses religious imagery to describe an adult woman's reflection on her traumatic loss of innocence during her adolescence.
+The 3am Edition tracks have varied themes; The Atlantic's Shirley Li considered them more cathartic and metaphorical than the standard tracks.
+"The Great War" references World War I as an analogy of heartbreak, while "Would've, Could've, Should've" uses religious imagery to describe an adult woman's reflection on her traumatic loss of innocence during her adolescence.
 The vague, mournful lyrics of "Bigger Than the Whole Sky" are about losing something so soon without mentioning what exactly was lost.
 "Glitch" is about how an original plan of staying friends with somebody strays away to become a romance, and "Paris" sees Swift fantasizing about a romance in Paris while in her bedroom.
 In "High Infidelity", Swift's character takes responsibility for a failed relationship with no regrets.
 The 3am closing track, "Dear Reader", sees Swift beseeching her audience not to look up to her as a "guiding light".

 Production and music